Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 - Specialist-track absence is reproduced.
 Senior leaders who do not see management as a specialist profession do not invest in building real specialist tracks.

 - AI transformation lag.
-Senior leaders unfamiliar with AI management (everyone’s personal skill in the AI era) slow the organization’s overall adaptation; field EMs absorb the additional load.
+Senior leaders unfamiliar with AI use slow the organization’s overall adaptation; field EMs absorb the additional load.

 - “The boss themselves isn’t growing” cases.
 The five-factor matrix above doesn’t apply only to reports—it applies to seniors.
 When seniors carry capability-profile or situational issues, the field cannot diagnose, name, or push back; it just gets buffeted.